sagnikc395/obscure/README.md

 <img src="./public/obscura.jpg" height="200" width="200" />

+(read as obs-cure)
-an simple CLI to interact with Obsidian that ingests your Markdown documents into a embedding database and provides insights on your data and helps builds an knowledge graph from it.
+obscure is an simple CLI to interact with Obsidian that ingests your Markdown documents into a embedding database and provides insights on your data and helps builds an knowledge graph from it.

 To install dependencies: